-Roofing including roof space The roof is of pitched design overlaid with tiles.
+Roofing including roof space and reasonable to do so.
+The roof is pitched and overlaid in tiles.
+Access was afforded to the roof void via a hatch within the hallway.
+The roof void has been floored and lined and restricted access was afforded to the eaves areas.
+Where visible the roof is of a timber pitched design.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes where seen are of cast iron construction discharging into the mains drainage system.
+Cast iron gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be of traditional cavity brick construction with an external render, block and tile finish.
+The main walls appear to be of traditional cavity brick/block construction being rendered externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows throughout are of uPVC double glazed type.
-The access door is of timber construction.
+Windows throughout are of a double glazed PVC variety.
+The front and rear access doors are of a timber variety.
 External decorations Visually inspected.
+Painted timber finishes noted.
+Conservatories / porches Visually inspected.
+There is a front access porch of a timber construction with a flat roof presumably overlaid in a felt type membrane.
+Communal areas NOT APPLICABLE Garages and permanent outbuildings Visually inspected.
+There is a single detached garage of a brick construction being rendered externally with a flat felt roof.
+There are two sheds within the garden grounds, with one being connected to the rear of the garage.
-External timbers/metal finishes are painted.
-Conservatories / porches NOT APPLICABLE Communal areas NOT APPLICABLE Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
-The subjects benefit from private garden ground to the front and rear with the front utilised for off street parking.
-Boundaries are of timber and hedging.
-Ceilings Vigually inapported from floor level Cennigs Visually inspected from floor level.
-Ceilings appear to be plasterboard lined.

-Internal walls Visually inspected from floor level.
+Outside areas and boundaries Visually inspected.
+The property benefits from garden grounds and a driveway to the front elevation and private garden ground to the rear.
+Boundaries are of a block and timber fence construction.
+Ceilings Visually inspected from floor level.
+Plaster finish with timber lining noted in the kitchen and bathroom.
+Internal malle Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plaster on the hard and plasterboard lined.
+Plaster finish.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Flooring throughout is of suspended timber construction with fitted floor coverings throughout.
+No access was afforded to any sub floor area.
+Internal joinery and kitchen fittings Duilt in combacula ware lacked into but no stored items were internal joinery and kitchen hungs Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc are of a timber variety.
-The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
+The skirtings, facings, internal doors and kitchen units are of a timber variety.
+There are adequate surface storage areas.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Blocked and assumed adequately vented.
+There is a gas fire present within the living room which forms part of the back boiler.
 Internal decorations Visually inspected.
-Internal decorative surfaces are mainly finished in paint.
+Paper and painted throughout.

 Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with fuseboard located within the hall.
+Mains supply.